 How many ISAs can you have at the same time?

-The new ISA rules that came into effect on 6 April 2024 only apply to the main ISAs, and not LISA or the Junior ISA.
+The ISA rules that came into effect on 6 April 2024 only apply to the main ISAs, and not LISA or the Junior ISA.

 You still get the £20,000 annual allowance as before.